preston-lai/odin-recipes/README.md

 # odin-recipes
-The Odin Project -> PROJECT: RECIPES
+PROJECT: RECIPES from The Odin Project.